Calix Ltd. is a leading global innovator of industrial solutions that address global sustainability challenges.

 Research expertise in gas-particle interaction models and the experimental capability to resolve fast particle dynamics were required; the Centre for Energy Technology at the University of Adelaide (UoA) had both.

-Calix engaged with CSIRO SME Connect Innovation Facilitator Andrew Richardson, and with the support of an AusIndustry Entrepreneurs’ Programme Innovation Connections Researcher Placement grant, the collaboration between Calix and UoA was underway within three weeks of engaging with the local Innovation Facilitator.
+Calix engaged with CSIRO SME Connect Innovation Connections Facilitator Andrew Richardson, and with the support from the Entrepreneurs’ Programme, an initiative funded an supported by the Australian Government, an Innovation Connections Researcher Placement grant was granted, and the collaboration between Calix and UoA was underway within three weeks of engaging with the local Innovation Facilitator.
 The team at UoA was able to benchmark reactor performance with leading edge diagnostics, experimentally resolve clustering pathways in the flash calcination reactor, and theoretically probe the efficacy of proposed design interventions by computational fluid dynamics (CFD) modelling.

 Calix has developed valuable intellectual property and increased confidence in technical understanding for Calix' technology with key partners.
 The project was influential in reaching a Heads of Agreement with Adelaide Brighton for a 30,000 tonnes per annum lime plant in Australia, with CO2 capture.
 A second Innovation Connections project is underway to monitor real-world design changes in the full-scale reactor.